harlov/generator-spa-ee-angular/README.md

 Prerequisites: Node, Grunt, Yeoman, and Bower.
 Once Node is installed, do:

-    npm install -g grunt-cli yo bower
+    sudo npm install -g grunt-cli yo bower

 Next, install this generator:

-    # for global use, otherwise install in project
+    # for global use, otherwise install in projecc
-    npm install -g generator-cc-angular
+    sudo npm install -g generator-cc-angular

 To create a project:

     mkdir MyNewAwesomeApp
     cd MyNewAwesomeApp

+    #if not installed globally, install it in the project
-    npm install generator-cc-angular    #if not installed globally ./node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager update
+    npm install generator-cc-angular

+    #we need webdriver for protractor
+    ./node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager update

+    # let's generate the app
     yo cc-angular

 Grunt Tasks